Sudo-Victor-Victory/github-portfolio/content/blogs/my-first-time-soldering.md

 </html>

-- <span class="yellow-highlight">**Freedom**</span> - You will be freely able to incorporate electrical components in future projects without relying on the OEM attaching electircal connectors.
-Sometimes, you don't have a choice and the OEM doesn't include *any* electircal connectors - in which case soldering is often the best (though not the only) option.
+- <span class="yellow-highlight">**Freedom**</span> - You will be freely able to incorporate electrical components in future projects without relying on the OEM attaching electrical connectors.
+Sometimes, you don't have a choice and the OEM doesn't include *any* electrical connectors - in which case soldering is often the best (though not the only) option.
 - <span class="yellow-highlight">**Repairs**</span>  - If a wire or an electrical component breaks, having the ability to fix it asap and not re-buy expensive components, or wait until a component arrives, makes you much more agile and self-sufficient.
 - <span class="yellow-highlight">**It's fun!**</span>   - Completing a successful solder makes you feel awesome!